react2svelte/image-gallery/README.md

 [![npm version](https://img.shields.io/npm/v/@react2svelte/image-gallery.svg)](https://www.npmjs.com/package/@react2svelte/image-gallery)

-This is an image gallery for Svelte based on [react-image-gallery](https://github.com/xiaolin/react-image-gallery) v1.2.11.
+**This is an image gallery for Svelte based on [react-image-gallery](https://github.com/xiaolin/react-image-gallery) v1.2.11.
+Many thanks to all the contributors of that package for their hard work!**

-Have a look at the [demo](https://react2svelte.github.io/image-gallery/)
+Have a look at the [demo](https://react2svelte.github.io/image-gallery/).

 Features: